wpwupingwp/OGU/README.md

 Here are some general options for the program and submodule:

 `-h`: Prints help messages of the program or one of the module.
-It is highly recommended to use this option to see the list of options and their default values.

 `-gb [filename]`: User-provided GenBank file or files.
 Could be one or more files that separated by space.